-Let’s say that I wanted to send you some BTC.
+Let’s suppose I wanted to send some BTC to my friend.

-Before you received anything, our transaction needs to be validated.
+Before he received anything, our transaction would need to be validated.
 This validation means it can be added to the blockchain.
-Before this can happen, our transaction will first be broadcast to the entire Bitcoin network to ensure that a) I have the funds available and b) I have the permissions needed to send them to you.
+And before this can happen, our transaction must first be broadcast to the entire Bitcoin network to ensure that a) I have the funds available, and b) that I have the permissions needed to send them.

-Here’s how a Bitcoin transaction works and what it might look like.
+Here’s how Proof of Work mining works on the Bitcoin Network and what it might look like.

 First, our transaction will be grouped with many other transactions into batches called blocks.